Welcome to Worms Alive

 Feeding your pets

 When it comes to worm composting you need a large quantity of worms!
 Depending on the quantity of food scraps you intend to compost, you will need a minimum of 1,000 worms.
 If you have a larger worm farm possibly much more.
 Red Wigglers are more popular for composting, as they are a less expensive worm.
+If price isn’t an issue, then Euros are a better composting worm.

 Worms Alive Traralgon – Live worms for all occasions.